-4 Credit Hours • 90 Contact Hours (Lecture/Lab Combination) Designed as an orientation to the automotive collision repair industry.
-Students receive an overview of job possibilities as well as learn various types of automobile construction.
-Names, uses, and maintenance procedures for a variety of tools and equipment are covered.
-Focuses on general collision repair and refinishing shop safety procedures with an emphasis on personal and environmental safety issues.
-Students also learn the proper handling and disposal of hazardous materials.
+4 Credit Hours • 90 Contact Hours (Lecture/Lab Combination) Provides an orientation to the automotive collision repair industry which includes an overview of job possibilities and various types of automobile construction.
+This course covers names, uses, and maintenance procedures for a variety of tools and equipment with a focus on general collision repair and refinishing, shop safety procedures with an emphasis on personal and environmental safety issues, proper handling and disposal of hazardous materials.